JKaur2716/JKaur2716/README.md

  # Hello, world! 👋
 My name is Jaspreet Kaur.
+I was born in India, but I have spent most of my life here, in Canada.
+Before coming to Canada, I lived in Spain for a year and learned some Spanish as a kid.
+Right now, I am a Post-secondary student at SAIT.
+More about that:
 - I am a Web Design and Development major at SAIT.
 <!--I am a student at Sait. ...
 -  I’m currently studying Web Design and development.  ...